vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy.md

 **Cons:**
 * Reduced infra utilization
-    * May result in unutilized compute resources
+    * May result in underutilized compute resources
-* Can lead to CPU throtlling and OOM kills
+* Can lead to CPU throttling and OOM kills
     * Important to understand resource consumption profile of workloads

 ### Burstable Pods